swatikiran123/user-display/README.md

-# user Display in different views.
+# User data is displayed in different views.